dfed/swift-async-queue/Contributing.md

 ### Backwards compatibility

 Respect the minimum deployment target.
 If you are adding code that uses new APIs, make sure to prevent older clients from crashing or misbehaving.
-Our CI runs against our minimum deployment targets, so you will not get a green build unless your code is backwards compatible.

 ### Forwards compatibility